 Tuple comprehension is not supported by Python.
 For example, let’s consider,

 This expression after execution will return a generator object in ‘t’ rather than a tuple object.
 We need to run it using a loop

 t= ( x**2 for x in range(1,6)) print(type(t)) for x in t: print(x)

 DIFFERENCES BETWEEN LISTS and TUPLES in PYTHON:

 In the next article, I am going to discuss Sets in Python.
-Here, in this article, I try to explain Tuples in Python.
-I hope you enjoy this Tuples in Python article.
+Here, in this article, I try to explain Tuples in Python with Examples.
+I hope you enjoy this Tuples in Python with Examples article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.